 As a part of the CFA Institute’s University Affiliation Program, a majority of the curriculum reflects the practice of investment management.
 By graduation, you’ll be prepared to pass the Chartered Financial Analyst (CFA) exam and land upper-level finance positions.

-A hands-on degree, you’ll have the opportunity to dive deep into special topics like behavioral and political finance and international corporate governance.
+With this hands-on degree, you’ll have the opportunity to dive deep into special topics like behavioral and political finance and international corporate governance.
 With five specialization options, you can also choose to tailor your degree to focus on commodities, risk management and insurance, economics, financial analysis, or general finance.

 Quantitative skills are integrated throughout the curriculum.
-At our Commodities and Finance Lab, you’ll be able to participate in commodity market analysis, futures and derivatives trading, and portfolio management.
+At the Commodities and Finance Lab, you’ll be able to participate in commodity market analysis, futures and derivatives trading, and portfolio management.
 Computer terminals are outfitted with the following software: